flexera-public/policy_templates/cost/currency_conversion/README.md

 This Policy creates an adjustment rule that converts the currency of the cost associated with the Cloud Vendor of choice.
 It utilizes xe.com to retrieve the latest exchange rates.

+## Prerequisites

+This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
+If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
+The information below should be consulted when creating the credential(s).

+- [**Flexera Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) (*provider=flexera*) which has the following roles:
+  - `enterprise_manager`
-This Policy requires an xe.com API Credential to be added to the tenant.
-Please contact your Customer Support or Services representative to get this added.
+- xe.com API Credential (*provider=xe*) - Please contact your Customer Support or Services representative to get this credential registered.

+The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

 ## Functional Details